dlaing240/Integration-Methods-in-Python/README.md

-In the n-dimensional case, the completion time for Simpson's and composite midpoint no longer scale linearly, as now calculations must be done in each dimension.
+In the n-dimensional case, the completion time for Simpson's and composite midpoint no longer scales linearly, as now calculations must be done in each dimension.
 As a result the time performance for these methods suffers for higher dimensions.
 The n dimensional generalisation of Monte Carlo integration still only uses one function evaluation per point though, and so even at higher dimensions the completion time is shown to increase linearly with number of samples.
 This highlights that Monte Carlo integration has an advantage for estimating integrals that are otherwise especially challenging.